Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

 that is a contradiction. \ePf

-For $g\!\neq\!0$, Example~\ref{Twolifts} describes a situation where $f$ has different lifts but the automorphism groups of $f$ and its lifts are the same.
+Example~\ref{Twolifts} below describes a situation where $f$ has different lifts but the automorphism groups of $f$ and its lifts are the same.
 Example~\ref{DiffAut} describes a situation where $f$ has different lifts and some of them have smaller automorphism groups.
-For a given stable map $f$ with the dual graph $\Gamma$ and a given $\mfs$, an argument similar to the proof of Lemma~\ref{g0Embedding} shows that the set of possible vector decorations $\{s_{\uvec{e}}\}_{\uvec{e}\in \uvec{\E}}$ as in Definition~\ref{DecoratedGamma_dfn} satisfying (\ref{DegreeTos_e}), and thus the set of possible log lifts of $f$, is finite.

-\bEx{Twolifts} Let $X\!=\!\P^2$, $D$ be a hyperplane (line), and $p_1,p_2,p_3,p_4$ be four distinct points in $D$.
-Let $u_{v_1}\colon\!\Si_{v_1}\!\stackrel{\approx}{\lra}\!D$ be a degree one map and $\ze_{v_1}$ be a meromorphic section of $u_{v_1}^*\cN_XD$ with two poles of order $1$ and $2$ at $q_{\uvec{e}_1}=u_{v_1}^{-1}(p_1)$ and $q_{\uvec{e}_2}=u_{v_1}^{-1}(p_2)$, respectively, and a zero of order $4$ at $z^1=u_{v_1}^{-1}(p_3)$.
+\bEx{Twolifts} Let $X\!=\!\P^2$, $D\!=\!\P^1$ be a hyperplane (line), and $p_1,p_2,p_3,p_4$ be four distinct points in $D$.
+Let $u_{v_1}\colon\!\Si_{v_1}\!\stackrel{\cong}{\lra}\!D$ be a degree one map and $\ze_{v_1}$ be a meromorphic section of $u_{v_1}^*\cN_XD$ with two poles of order $1$ and $2$ at $q_{\uvec{e}_1}=u_{v_1}^{-1}(p_1)$ and $q_{\uvec{e}_2}=u_{v_1}^{-1}(p_2)$, respectively, and a zero of order $4$ at $z^1=u_{v_1}^{-1}(p_3)$.
 Similarly, let $u_{v_2}\colon\!\Si_{v_2}\!\stackrel{\approx}{\lra}\!D$ be a degree one map and $\ze_{v_2}$ be a meromorphic section of $u_{v_2}^*\cN_XD$ with two zeros of order $1$ and $2$ at $q_{\scz\ucev{e}_1}=u_{v_2}^{-1}(p_1)$ and $q_{\scz\ucev{e}_2}=u_{v_2}^{-1}(p_2)$, respectively, and a pole of order $2$ at $q_{\uvec{e}_3}=u_{v_2}^{-1}(p_4)$.
 Finally, let $u_{v_3}\colon\!\Si_{v_3}\!\lra \!X$ be a smooth conic with a tangency of order $2$ with $D$ at $q_{\scz\ucev{e}_3}=u_{v_3}^{-1}(p_4)$.
 The tuple

 with the nodal $1$-marked domain